 The second precaution regards the way a new length of thread is affixed to the one on the needle when it is almost depleted.
 Doing this badly can cause a number of problems.
 First, it can cause ugly disruptions in the flow of the mesh, which must always be even and flat.
 It will also stretch out of proportion and finally rupture if the join between the new and old threads fails.
 Make a so-called weaver’s knot to prevent this.
 [A lengthy description of it follows but is omitted here.]

-Many people attach a new buttonhole stitch to the small bar hidden in the lilac square but this distorts it and makes it heavy and coarse.
+Many people attach a new simple looped stitch to the small bar hidden in the lilac square but this distorts it and makes it heavy and coarse.
 Others incorrectly work the green silk into the lilac silk with visible stitches that produce a very disagreeable effect.

 When the purse is completed, cut the stitches that attach the first round to the mold, turn it upside down, and pull it free of the mold.
 If it is then lined, it is usually with satin that matches one of the silk colors but this is a matter of taste.
 Sew a tassel at the end, with gold or silver thread if these materials were used in the purse, and silk.
 Steel is even better if the purse is all in silk, especially if that metal is used for the clasp or chain.
 [Four general ways to close and fasten purses are then described but not included here.]